 Figure 14.
 Bidirectional flow images for the case with an equal number of left and right participants (Balanced Flow Ratio - BFR).
 Stable Separated Lanes (SSL) form when participants can select the exit direction, Dynamical Multi-Lanes (DML) form when and each participant is assigned to exit either to their left or right.
-For the DML case lange are unstable and warw in time and space (Theorem and their left or right.
 For the DML case lanes are unstable and vary in time and space.
 (Zhang and Seyfried 2013).